Folder Management & Organization

 Key Capabilities

-workspaceId; the JWT middleware enforces this scope on every list, create, move, and delete operation - Hierarchical Structure: Nested folders for multi-level taxonomies (e.g., "Clients" → "ABC Corp" → "Employment Documents")
+- Hierarchical structure: Nested folders for multi-level organization (e.g., "Clients" - "ABC Corp" - "Employment Documents")

-- Bulk Operations: Move multiple forms to a folder in a single request
+- Bulk operations: Move multiple forms to a folder in a single action

 How It Works

-Create Folders: Click "New Folder" in the workspace library and enter a name.
-The folder record is created with the current
+Create folders: Click "New Folder" in the workspace library and enter a name.
+Select a parent folder if you want to nest it inside an existing one.

-Navigate Structure: Use the collapsible folder tree in the left sidebar to browse forms by category.
-The workspace library view filters to show only forms whose folder assignment matches the selected folder node.
+Navigate: Use the collapsible folder tree in the left sidebar to browse forms by category.
+The workspace library filters to show only the forms in the selected folder.

 Use Cases